Lexile Levels Explained: What They Mean for Your Child (2026)

 Parents can use this reading Lexile chart to compare the reading level of their child with the typical scores expected for their grade.
 In case it’s below expectations, the graph helps to identify if they need additional support to improve reading fluency.

-If you see that your kid needs improvement, Alison Wilson recommends looking for strategies that focus on their confidence, consistency, and comprehension:
+If you see that your kid needs improvement, Allison Wilson recommends looking for strategies that focus on their confidence, consistency, and comprehension:

 “With consistent support and positive reading experiences, children can continue to build skills while gaining confidence as readers.”